viochris/Stunting-prediction-project/README.md

 ![Architecture](https://img.shields.io/badge/Architecture-Modular-orange)
 ![Status](https://img.shields.io/badge/Status-Production%20Ready-success)

+> **⚠️ IMPORTANT CLINICAL DISCLAIMER:** The underlying machine learning model is trained entirely on **synthetic, machine-generated data**, not real-world patient records.
+This application is built as a proof-of-concept for educational and portfolio demonstration purposes only.
+It should **NOT** be used for actual medical diagnosis, screening, or clinical decision-making.
+Always consult a certified healthcare professional for medical advice.

 ## 📌 Overview
 **Stuntify Web App** is an End-to-End Machine Learning application designed to democratize access to early stunting detection.